RAhnemann/sif-less/README.md

 SIF-less is a UI Wrapper for Sitecore Installation Framework (SIF).
 For those who don't want to mess with parameters and commandline, this is for you.

+### Version 0.2.2 ###
+A new "EZ Mode" has been added.
+It's the default tab when you load.
+It looks/feels a lot like the SIM tool.
+You populate the appropriate fields
+SIF-less is a UI Wrapper for Sitecore Installation Framework (SIF).
+For those who don't want to mess with parameters and commandline, this is for you.

+If you want to generate a file only, and run it again, just ensure the "Generate File Only " checkbox is checked.
+Regardless of this box, a file will be dropped in the location you run SIF-less.

 ### How do you use it? ###

 * Run SIF-less.exe